kdwonn/GreeenTea/README.md

 * Title: `Double Click to display source`
 * Priority: `2`
 * Units (Story Points): `5`
-* `If all the tree structure is all open at once, it may be too long to see in one screen - therefore, for a non-terminal object such as packages or projects, it would be better to enable expanding and collapsing to open and close any nonterminal nodes at will.`
+* `If all the tree structure is all open at once, it may be too long to see in one screen - therefore, for a non-terminal object such as packages or projects, it would be better to enable expanding and collapsing to open and close any nonterminal nodes at will.
+And when double click the method, it will connect to method body.`

 T_S17